marcohzo/BaSP-M2023/README.md

 We did not use flexbox or grid, instead relying on tools such as display: inline-block to position elements.
 It was important for us to use the 'px' unit of measurement.

+## Week 4 Responsive Design

+In week 4, we focused on making the page responsive and mobile-first using flexbox, media queries, and percentages.
+- We used breakpoints at 601px and 1024px to adjust the layout and content of the page for different screen sizes.
+By using media queries, we were able to apply different styles to the same elements based on the size of the viewport.
+- We also utilized flexbox to create a flexible and responsive layout that adapts to different screen sizes.

 ## Author
 - Marco Herazo